TerraByteDev/TerraByteDocs/docs/skyfactions/installation/overview.md

 * [FastAsyncWorldEdit](https://github.com/IntellectualSites/FastAsyncWorldEdit/) - Faction & Player Island generation.
 Also just a highly necessary tool for any server.
 Executes operations asynchronously, so they don't hog the main thread and executes them way faster.
 * [WorldGuard](https://github.com/EngineHub/WorldGuard) - Used for region defining and executing operations within said regions.
 Also an extremely useful tool on any server.
-* [PacketEvents](https://modrinth.com/plugin/packetevents) - An efficient packet processing library used for things such as holograms, defences, etc.

 ### Soft Dependencies